Go work outdoors… forever!

 Start with the first principle of a profitable race by keeping everything small.

-Small races are the best kind of races, to begin with.
+To begin with, small races are the best kind of races.

 Building small races allows you to learn the flow, experiment with some processes, and keep your costs down.

 It will also give you a satisfying confidence boost, especially when you can say that you successfully directed your first race.

 If you build small races on purpose, you protect yourself from over-committing, without losing control of the event.